midhunpaulmathew/webapp-demo/README.md

 2. ```kubectl cluster-info```
 3. ```kubectl get nodes```

-## setup aws loadbalancer controller
+## Setup aws Loadbalancer Controller

 to access the services to a public frontend, install a cluster add-on. follow the below steps.
 > 1. make sure to replace placeholders inside <> with your account specific values \